opsone-ch/documentation/caching.rst

   extension = redis.so

-.. hint:: For details, see :ref:`custom PHP configuration <website-advanced-php>`.
+.. tip:: For details, see :ref:`custom PHP configuration <website-advanced-php>`.

 Debugging
 ~~~~~~~~~